-- · In addition to these fees, the CCSSP is charged a fee of 0.3% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
+- In addition to these fees, the CCSSP is charged a fee of 0.3% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
 This fee is deducted from your defined benefit accounts (i.e. Member Mandatory Account, Employer Mandatory Account, Past Fund Account and SG Notional Account) - The NGS Super administration fee of \$65 p.a. will only be deducted if you have Additional Accounts.
 If you do not have voluntary contributions, rollovers or award super contributions, you will not be charged this fee.
 If you have more than one Additional Account with NGS Super you will only pay one NGS Super administration fee.

-- Most CCSSP members also have a flat insurance premium of 1.5% of salary to cover the standard insurance benefit. - · As a defined benefit member you have the option to take out additional voluntary insurance by having an industry account with NGS Super. - For more information about your additional insurance options, please call the NGS Super Customer Service Team. - Please note that any additional insurance you have associated with the defined benefit account will be limited to a maximum of four times salary.
+· As a defined benefit member you have the option to take out additional voluntary insurance by having an industry account with NGS Super.

+For more information about your additional insurance options, please call the NGS Super Customer Service Team.

+Please note that any additional insurance you have associated with the defined benefit account will be limited to a maximum of four times salary.